Employers value the scientific, analytical and problem-solving skills developed by microbiology graduates

 Microbiology overlaps with many other degree areas of biology, such as genetics, molecular biology and immunology.
 Microbiology-related careers are, therefore, found in a diverse range of employment sectors and typical employers include:

-A microbiology degree gives you a range of subject-specific skills, which include the ability to:
+A microbiology degree gives you a variety of subject-specific skills, which include the ability to:

-Typical areas of postgraduate study undertaken by microbiology graduates include:
+Typical postgraduate subjects undertaken by microbiology graduates include:

 It is also possible to proceed to graduate-entry programmes in medicine.

-However, some microbiology graduates choose to diversify by studying subjects such as computing, science communication and journalism.
-There are also many courses open to graduates from any discipline that lead to careers in areas such as marketing, finance, business, teaching and law.
+Some microbiology graduates choose to diversify by studying subjects such as computing, science communication and journalism.
+There are many courses that are open to graduates from any discipline that lead to careers in areas such as marketing, finance, business, teaching and law.

-Almost half of microbiology graduates enter employment within six months of graduation or combine work with further study.
-Popular areas of work include:
+Just over half of microbiology graduates enter employment within six months of graduation or combine work with further study.

 Find out what other graduates are doing six months after finishing their degrees in What Do Graduates Do?